By Emma Van Loock Lic.Ac 2016

-Cupping has exploded into public attention during the Rio 2016 Olympics as Michael Phelps, the most successfull Olympian of all time has been seen with highly visible cupping marks on his shoulders and upper back, fuelling much renewed interest in the ancient technique.
+Cupping exploded into public attention during the Rio 2016 Olympics as Michael Phelps, the most successfull Olympian of all time was seen with highly visible cupping marks on his shoulders and upper back, fuelling much renewed interest in the ancient technique.

 2. What is cupping therapy?

 Chinese cupping is first mentioned in early Chinese texts (Ma Wang Dui medical manuscripts) around 168BC, but we also find mention is various other traditional medicine systems.
 Cupping involves placing a hollow vessel on the skin and creating a vaccum using fire or a vacuum pump in order to stimulate circulation to local tissue and mechanically lift the muscle and fascia with the aim of reducing pain and tension, or enhancing a traditional acupuncture treatment.
 It is commonly used for musculoskeletal problems and pain but traditionally has been used for a wider range of health problems for example chronic respiratory problems.
 It is usually used alongside acupuncture.